Kicksecure/sdwdate/README.md

 Time keeping is crucial for security, privacy, and anonymity.
-Sdwdate is a Tor friendly replacement for rdate and ntpdate that sets the system's clock by communicating via TCP with one or more HTTPS webservers.
+Sdwdate is a Tor friendly replacement for rdate and ntpdate that sets the system's clock by communicating via onion encrypted TCP with Tor onion webservers.

-At randomized intervals, sdwdate connects to a variety of webservers and extracts the time stamps with help of curl from headers (RFC 2616).
+At randomized intervals, sdwdate connects to a variety of webservers and extracts the time stamps from http headers (RFC 2616).
 Using sclockadj option, time is gradually adjusted preventing bigger clock jumps that could confuse logs, servers, Tor, i2p, etc.